DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

 # Code Louisville Front End Web Development Final Project, May 2018 Course

-The following is the final project for the above listed course.

-The initial landing page (index.html) contains all of the requirements listed in the [Student Resource Wiki](https://github.com/CodeLouisville/Student-Resources/wiki/Front-End-Web-Development-Project-Requirements).
+This is the final project needed to complete the Code Louisville course.
+The first page will contain all of the ["requirements"](https://github.com/CodeLouisville/Student-Resources/wiki/Front-End-Web-Development-Project-Requirements) for the project to be completed, all additional pages will include various other code samples to flesh out the project.

-The project will be hosted on GitHub Pages and will contain nothing but HTML/CSS/Javascript.
+- The project will be hosted on GitHub Pages and will contain nothing but HTML/CSS/Javascript.
 It will be broken down into several modules.
-Besides the initial page the modules will contain additional code for various other "projects".
+The modules will contain additional code for various other "projects".
+- Will use materialze css/js for build layout.
 - Where possible css/javascript files, for external libraries, are included in the project.
 I tried to avoid using external references, where possible, for security reasons.
 - .nomedia files were included in all folders.
+- required.css and required.js will contain only those elements that are "requirements" for the project to be complete.
+All other custom css/js will be in a seperate file.

 ***